PogoFrontier/pogo-web/README.md

 Credit to [Smogon](https://github.com/smogon/sprites) for all sprites.

 Credit to all the project contributors!
-They've shaved months off development and improved the project in ways I wouldn't have though of:
+They've shaved months off development and improved the project in ways I hadn't imagined:
 - @jarthur22 ⭐
 - @theking465 ⭐
 - @tony-xuyf